Accessibility at Uber

 — Chris Soukup, CEO of the Communication Service for the Deaf

-Driver-partners with ambulatory disabilities
+Driver-partners with mobility disabilities

-Uber provides economic opportunities for people with physical disabilities.
+Uber provides economic opportunities for people with mobility disabilities.
 Uber welcomes driver-partners who use modified vehicles and hand controls on the Uber platform.
 Anyone who is legally able to drive can apply to partner with Uber.

 Accessibility Compliance Notification